How to Become a Thought Leader on LinkedIn

 Publish and Create Relevant and Compelling Content

 Creating and posting content that appeals to your audience is one of the fundamental components of thought leadership.
 Informational and educational content can be particularly valuable and personal-life content can be more engaging.
 If you aren’t sure what to focus on, asking your audience what content is sought after can be an effective way to decide what to write about.
-Conjointly, taking advantage of all formats is essential, from images and articles to video.
-In fact, at the moment video content is particularly rewarded by the LinkedIn algorithm, even if it’s not particularly professional.
+Conjointly, taking advantage of all formats is essential, from articles and infographics to images and video.
+In fact, video content is particularly rewarded by the LinkedIn algorithm because it is interacted with more often than other formats.

 Post Socially Conscious Content